emscripten-core/emscripten/site/source/docs/api_reference/fetch.rst

 The onprogress callback is called whenever new data has been received.
 This allows one to measure the download speed and compute an ETA for completion.
 Additionally, the emscripten_fetch_t structure passes the XHR object fields readyState, status and statusText, which give information about the HTTP loading state of the request.

-The emscripten_fetch_attr_t object has a timeoutMsecs field which allows specifying a timeout duration for the transfer.
+The emscripten_fetch_attr_t object has a timeoutMSecs field which allows specifying a timeout duration for the transfer.
 Additionally, emscripten_fetch_close() can be called at any time for asynchronous and waitable fetches to abort the download.
 The following example illustrates these fields and the onprogress handler.

 	.. code-block:: cpp